Cost of Living in Prague, Czech Republic for a Month?

 Coffee is also very affordable, and the usual prices are anywhere between 1.5 USD to 3.5 USD.
 Cafes in the old town Prague core usually charge more than those elsewhere in the city.

-Fast food chains are plenty and can be found anywhere in the city.
+Fast food chains are plenty in Prague and can be found anywhere in the city.
 KFC, McDonald’s, Burger King, you name it, they’ve got it all.
 This can be a quick and cheap option if you’re looking for a bite, and a Big Mac, for example, costs around 3.5 USD.

 The cost of living in Prague is also greatly reduced if you shop in supermarkets.
 A liter of milk and a loaf of bread go for a dollar, and a kilogram of chicken breast is 6 USD.
 I highly recommend that you prepare your own food if you’re traveling on a budget.
 One last thing – some Czech beers in the supermarket cost 0.5 USD for a half liter bottle!